SpaceVim/SpaceVim/docs/_posts/2018-01-01-SpaceVim-Newsletter-Never-lost-never-give-up.md

 ### Release 0.4.0

-This release has improved the user experience with some layers.
+Next let’s see what happened in 0.4.0.
+As before, check out the [release notes](https://spacevim.org/SpaceVim-release-v0.4.0/) for details.

 - background searching and grep on the fly in incsearch layer
 - add prompt and web api
 - help describe for key bindings: `SPC h d k`
 - Add comment/manipulation/insertion key bindings

-for more info, please check the [release page of 0.4.0](https://spacevim.org/SpaceVim-release-v0.4.0/)

 ### Release 0.5.0